esraagamal-111/BI_Sales_Analysis/README.md

 ![](Sales.png)

 For the Returns and Sales Tables, first rows were not headers and so resolved that by applying the "Use First row as header" action.
-Sales Tables was used to extract fact table (Customers & Products) column datatypes were validated appropriately , also removed unnecessary columns.
+Sales Tables was used to extract Dimension tables (Customers & Products) column datatypes were validated appropriately , also removed unnecessary columns.

 ## Data Model Design
 The data required for this analysis are located in various tables.
 Therfore, appropriate modelling is required.
-A star Schema is designed with the Revenue and Expenses Table representing the fact table containing all redundant data, and to which other dimension tables are modelled or connected to, using the column that is common.
-Date Table was created using CALENDARAUTO() Dax Function
+A star Schema is designed with the Sales and Returns Table representing the fact table containing all redundant data, and to which other dimension tables are modelled or connected to, using the column that is common.
+Date Table was created in power query using list of max and min date from sales tables
-Revenue & Expenses Table has been modelled with:
+Sales & Rturns Table has been modelled with:
-- Revenue Table using the "Revenue Account ID"
-- Expenses Table using the "Account ID"
 - Date Table using the "Date"
-- Product Table using "Product ID"
+- Product Table using "Productkey"
-- Account Tables via "Account ID"
+- Customers Tables via "CustomerKey"
-- AccountHeader Tables via "Header ID"
+- Date Tables via "Date"

 ![model](DataModelling.png)